 There are many homemade mosquito repellents one can piece together to ward off mosquitoes.
-Many people claim that leaving a saucer of dishwashing soap close to the area you want to keep mosquito free does the trick. additionally, herbal remedies such as peppermint oil, lemon eucalyptus oil, witch hazel and vanilla extract are also useful anti mosquito solutions when applied to the skin.
+Many people claim that leaving a saucer of dishwashing soap close to the area you want to keep mosquito free does the trick.
+In addition, herbal remedies such as peppermint oil, lemon eucalyptus oil, witch-hazel and vanilla extract are also useful anti mosquito solutions when applied to the skin.
 Citronella candles are also very effective in warding off mosquitoes.

 Plants that repel mosquitoes: